 He’d just gotten a small package from home.
 Inside were 10 wax bottles.
 They resembled the wax candies we got as kids that were filled with Kool-Aid.
 Only this wasn’t Kool-Aid.
-They were filled with different kinds of wine, etc. He offered me one, I took it, and when I drank from it, discovered it was filled with peach brandy.
+They were filled with different kinds of wine.
+He offered me one and when I drank from it, I discovered it was filled with peach brandy.
 It was one of the biggest surprises of the war.
 Somehow drinking something we weren’t allowed felt good!
 A little rebellion is a good thing now and again.

 Enough can’t be said about the great folks who supported us over there.
-At least once or twice a week, each of us got a box, and it would have stuff like candy bars, notes, books, magazines and so on stuffed into them.
-Sometimes they were things we really needed (toothpaste for instance).
+At least once or twice a week, each of us got a box with candy bars, notes, books, magazines and so on stuffed into them.
+Sometimes there were things we really needed (toothpaste for instance).

 For some reason we had trouble getting essentials.
 We had a small PX that operated out

 of a truck, but while it was well stocked on candy bars, and even film, it didn’t have things like shaving cream, soap, and so on.
 So what came out of a box was often times a Godsend.